cklutzke/Vue-Dev/README.md

 for examples of using it with bootstrap.
   Prereqs to add to TO RUN instructions:
   Install Node.js from << https://nodejs.org/en/ >> to get NPM.

+ TODO: Display the cart contents using a Bootstrap-Vue table.